07 Feb Network Security Protocols Explained

 Today, it remains a gold standard for developing secure web apps.

 People use Secure File Transfer Protocol (SFTP) to share massive files online.
 Despite the name similarities, it’s a different component from File Transfer Protocol (FTP) and includes Secure Shell (SSH) factors.

 If you need to protect confidential information like trade secrets, SFTP is the ideal protocol for you.
-While they don’t defy any data privacy rules, they still cannot fall into the wrong hands.
-Your competitors cannot know your ingredient, process, and costing secrets.
+While they don’t defy any data privacy rules, they cannot fall into the wrong hands.
+Your competitors cannot know your ingredient, process, and cost secrets.

 One of its most popular uses is complying with government regulations like the federal Health Insurance Portability and Accessibility Act (HIPAA), a statute designed to protect patient information.

 You can launch SFTP through a command line or graphical user interface (GUI).
 To do this, you can either type in command lines or use a program for end-users.

 Developed in the 90s, HyperText Transfer Protocol (HTTP) is an expandable protocol that has transformed through time.
 People use it to fetch hypertext documents, images, videos, and other content types to servers.

 HTTP is a client-server protocol used for carrying resources like HTML documents.
 Recipients should initiate HTTP requests to begin any virtual data exchange.
 By contrast, user agents can answer with messages called responses.
 They can be browsers or crawl bots.